 GACC provides a set of guidelines for petitioners and other interested parties who are planning a presentation to the GACC Board of Directors.
 The primary purpose of these guidelines is to facilitate an efficient exchange of ideas and concerns by making you aware, before we meet, of the kinds of information we need in order to develop an informed position on a proposal.
 A full presentation and discussion in the first instance may serve to avoid the potential for subsequent meetings and attendant delays.

-The Board consists of eleven members.
-Please plan to bring at least twelve copies of any document that you wish to use during the meeting.
-The twelfth copy is to be passed around the audience for public review.
+The Board consists of nine members.
+Please plan to bring at least 11 copies of any document that you wish to use during the meeting.
+The 10th and 11th copies are for records of the board and for the audience for public review.
 These copies will not be returned.

 If a petition involves a particularly large or potentially contentious matter, the Board will, when possible, appoint an ad hoc committee to meet with the petitioner prior to presentation of the petition at the Board’s public meeting, to gather information, share concerns and work to facilitate the overall process.